Red Sox, fans rally around Ortiz after shooting

 Former Red Sox catcher Jason Varitek becomes emotional talking about David Ortiz and is very complimentary of his former teammate.

+Derek Jeter talks about the moment he heard David Ortiz had been shot and expresses what Ortiz means to baseball and sports as a whole.

-Ortiz further endeared himself to the local fans when he went to the Fenway Park mound after the attacks at the marathon finish line and proclaimed, "This is our f------ city!''
+Ortiz further endeared himself to local fans when he went to the Fenway Park mound after the attacks at the marathon finish line and proclaimed, "This is our f---ing city!"

 "He's obviously an icon on the Mount Rushmore in the city of Boston athletes, but he is the guy in the Dominican Republic,'' Red Sox assistant general manager Eddie Romero said.
 "He's more famous than any president.
 When people think of the Dominican Republic, they think David Ortiz, they think of Pedro Martinez.''

-Mets second baseman Robinson Cano, a fellow Dominican, added: "He's an idol for all of us.''
+Mets second baseman Robinson Cano, a fellow Dominican, said: "He's an idol for all of us.''

-Another famous Boston athlete who also hails from the Dominican Republic, Hall of Fame pitcher Pedro Martinez, was among the first of many to offer prayers for the legendary slugger.
+Martinez joined his countrymen in offering prayers for Ortiz on social media Sunday night.

 I'm at peace knowing you out of danger; you a strong man Compai, can't wait to hear your voice.
 My thoughts and prayers are with you, see you soon.— Pedro Martinez (@45PedroMartinez) June 10, 2019